zotonic/zotonic/doc/ref/services/service_media_upload.rst

   POST

 Upload media items into Zotonic.
 Pass in the `file` argument for the actual file.
-Because it's a file upload, the post payload should be `multipart/form-data` encoded (which is the standard for file uploads).
+Because it’s a file upload, the post payload should be `multipart/form-data` encoded (which is the standard for file uploads).
 Proper authorization is needed to use this API call, either through session cookie or using OAuth.
 The value returned is a single